dartmouth-cs52/dartmouth-cs52.github.io/lectures/01_interwebs/index_slides.md

 ???
 * but internet is distributed system  - where does this lookup live?
+* lots of different ways to register a name - how do you look that up? no central place.
 * DHCP == Dynamic Host Configuration Protocol
 * every time your computer needs to lookup a name to tell IP where to go it asks a number of servers